Hypercubed/BoostArray/README.md

 boostedArray.$forEach(myFunc);
 ```

-boostedArray is initially an empty POA that has the boosted methods attached (see methods below).
+boostedArray is initially an empty array that has the boosted methods attached (see methods below).
 Note that while `BoostArray` looks (and sort of acts) like a constructor it... it really isn't (see [here](http://www.bennadel.com/blog/2292-extending-javascript-arrays-while-keeping-native-bracket-notation-functionality.htm)).
 BoostArray adds methods to existing arrays, but in the example above, since no array is passed to the "constructor" so BoostArray assumes you want a new array.
-The following method for boosting an existing POA is recommended:
+The following method for boosting an existing array is recommended:

 ```
 BoostArray(myArray);
 myArray.$forEach(myFunc);
 ```

-Note that using this method, the array methods (even boosted methods) that return arrays all return ordinary JavaScript arrays (whew, read that three times).
-You will need to boost any array returned from the array methdods.
+> Note: using this method, any array returned from Array.prototype or BoostArray.prototype methods will be an ordinary JavaScript array.
+You will need subsequently to boost any array's returned from these methods (if you want to later use the boosted methods).

 ```
 BoostArray(myArray);